 The distinction may rub some emergency managers the wrong way because so few of us consider ourselves politically motivated.

-But perhaps then we’ve taken too narrow a view of what politics are (notwithstanding the increasingly negative connotations with the term).
-But politics, in general, is defined to be ‘the act of governing.’
+Perhaps then we’ve taken too narrow a view of what politics is (notwithstanding the increasingly negative connotations with the term).
+Because politics, at its core, is defined to be ‘the act of governing.’

 And like other aspects of governance, we can’t forget that emergency management decisions have winners and losers, as well as support and opposition.